Shelley Winters: Early life

 Shelley Winters was born Shirley Schrift in St. Louis, Missouri, the daughter of Rose (née Winter), a singer with St. Louis Municipal Opera Theatre ("The Muny"), and Jonas Schrift, a designer of men's clothing.
-Her parents were Jewish; her father migrated from Grymalow, Austria-Hungary, in what is now Ukraine, and her mother was born in St. Louis to Austrian immigrants who were also from Grymalow.
+Her parents were Jewish; her father migrated from Grzymałów, Galicia, Austria-Hungary, in what is now Ukraine, and her mother was born in St. Louis to Austrian immigrants who were also from Grzymałów.
 Her parents were third cousins.
 Her Jewish education included attendance at the Jamaica Jewish Center and learning Hebrew songs at her public school.
 Her family moved to Brooklyn, New York, when she was nine years old, and she grew up partly in Queens, New York, as well.
 As a young woman, she worked as a model.
 Her sister Blanche Schrift later married George Boroff, who ran the Circle Theatre (now named El Centro Theatre) in Los Angeles, California.
 At age 16, Winters relocated to Los Angeles, and later returned to New York to study acting at The New School.

 Career

-Theatre
+1940–1946: Broadway debut and early films

 Winters made her Broadway debut in The Night Before Christmas (1941) which had a short run.
 She had a small part in Rosalinda, an adaptation of Die Fledermaus (1942–44) which ran for 611 performances.
 Winters first received acclaim when she joined the cast of Oklahoma! as Ado Annie.

-Columbia

 She received a long-term contract at Columbia and moved to Los Angeles.
-Winters's first film appearance was an uncredited bit in There's Something About a Soldier (1943) at Columbia.
+Winters' first film appearance was an uncredited bit in There's Something About a Soldier (1943) at Columbia.
 She had another small bit in What a Woman!
 (1943) but a bigger part in a B movie, Sailor's Holiday (1944).
 Winters was borrowed by the Producers Releasing Corporation for Knickerbocker Holiday (1944).
 Columbia put her in small bits in She's a Soldier Too (1944), Dancing in Manhattan (1944), Together Again (1944), Tonight and Every Night (1945), Escape in the Fog (1945), A Thousand and One Nights (1945), and The Fighting Guardsman (1946).
 Winters had bit parts in MGM's Two Smart People (1946), and a series of films for United Artists: Susie Steps Out (1946), Abie's Irish Rose (1946) and New Orleans (1947).
 She had bit parts in Living in a Big Way (1947) and Killer McCoy (1947) at MGM, The Gangster (1947) for King Brothers Productions and Red River (1948).
-She also played Brenda Martingale in Siodmak's Cry of the City.
+She played Brenda Martingale in Siodmak's Cry of the City (1948).